Joshua-K1234/Ambulance-Data-Analysis/README.md

 In Sept 2025, the median call answer time was great going to a maximum of 2 seconds and mostly 0's for each ambulance service however there is a cause of concern for Yorkshire who's 95th Percentile stands out vididly compared to the other trusts.

-- Question: What is the change in the different percentiles other time for call answer time, mean and median?
+- Question: What is the change in the different percentiles over time for call answer time, mean, median, 95th Percentile and 99th Percentile?

 <img src="./visuals/Question_3.png" alt="Question 3 Graph" width="500"/>